hirethisdeveloper/Mokku-Refreshed/README.md

 All URL's are accessible but Mokku doesn't inject scripts into any pages apart from which are served locally and accessed using 'http://localhost\*' until enabled from the Panel.

-Collections & Dynamic mock generators coming soon!

-You can submit issues, bugs or feature request at https://github.com/mukuljainx/mokku/issues

 This extension is development phase, might not work in some kind of response like md files.

 ### Features

 1. Mock API call, specify JSON body, status, time delay and even headers 🙌.
 2. **Wild Card:** add `(.*)` as wild card in url which will match anything, for example: `some-domain/user/(.*)/messages`.
 This will match `some-domain/user/u1/messages` and `some-domain/user/u2/messages` too.

-### GraphQL

-Mokku doesn't support GraphQL as of now.

 ### Privacy policy